Emerging Nurse Leadership

 Kate Settle

 Kate Settle is a Critical Care Registered Nurse who holds a Masters in Health Administration and her experience in clinical leadership is driven by a passion for emergency care.
-Currently working as the Nurse Manager, Quality and Risk, at Alfred Health Emergency, Australia, Kate is passionate about supporting high quality care through reviewing systems, processes, quality and performance data and evidence-based practice.
+Currently working as the Nurse Manager at Alfred Health Emergency, Australia, Kate is passionate about supporting high quality care through reviewing systems, processes, quality and performance data and evidence-based practice.
 With extensive experience working in Victoria’s two level one trauma centres and as a ward based Cardiac Nurse, Kate understands the transition from clinical expert to leader and is dedicated to learning, as well as enthusiastic about mentorship and coaching members of her team.
 Kate has an interest in research and her current project is related to the understanding and prevention of occupational violence and aggression in the Emergency Department setting.